-We help you assess, reduce risk and address potential security gaps throughout the merger or acquisition process.
-This assessment is designed for organizations seeking a rapid cyber security risk assessment as part of an M&A process.
-This engagement analyzes and measures the acquisition’s environment and risk levels to determine what risks are present.
-After the analysis, the client receives a report outlining their findings and recommendations.
-The findings will assist in the decision on whether initiatives to connect the business networks should continue or if additional remediation/mitigation efforts are required before the systems are integrated.
+We help clients assess, reduce risk, and address potential security gaps throughout the merger and/or acquisition process.
+This assessment is designed for organizations seeking a rapid cybersecurity risk assessment as part of a merger and acquisition process by analyzing and measuring the acquisition’s environment and risk levels to determine what risks are present.
+After the analysis, the client receives a report outlining the findings and recommendations.
+The deliverable will assist clients in deciding whether initiatives to connect the business networks should continue or if additional remediation/mitigation efforts are required before the systems are integrated.

-This methodology gives focus around current data protection capabilities, and the soundness of current protection and detection capabilities.
+This methodology gives focus to current data protection capabilities and their relative soundness.
 These areas are often the highest risk to the acquiring organization:

-- evaluates the data protection framework & capabilities
+- Evaluates the data protection framework and capabilities

-- to determine whether adequate data classification & identification capabilities exist
+- Determine whether adequate data classification and identification capabilities exist

-- data storage & external data transfer mechanisms are reviewed
+- Reviews data storage and external data transfer mechanisms

-- reviews the access controls policy & procedures
+- Reviews the access controls policy and procedures

-- to assess whether suggested security controls appear to be leveraged
+- Assesses whether suggested security controls appear to be leveraged

-- to reduce the risk of inappropriate access to sensitive data
+- Reduces the risk of inappropriate access to sensitive data

-- to ensure proper controls are enforced for data access
+- Ensures proper controls are enforced for data access

 Incident Detection & Response

-- reviews existing people, processes, & technologies deployed
+- Reviews existing people, processes, and technologies deployed

-- are the current capabilities able to respond & contain a threat?
+- If an incident is detected, determines if the current capabilities are able to respond and contain a threat

-- reviews protection mechanisms, policies, processes, & configurations deployed throughout the network & endpoints
+- Reviews protection mechanisms, policies, processes, and configurations deployed throughout the network and endpoints

-- to ensure that effective controls are in place to prevent compromise
+- Ensures that effective controls are in place to prevent compromise

-- reviews email/web filtering, IPS/IDS, remote access tools, & monitoring capabilities
+- Reviews email/web filtering, IPS/IDS, remote access tools, and monitoring capabilities

 Threat Inheritance Assessment

-- to determine if an adversary may have already breached the target’s systems
+- Determines if an adversary may have already breached the target’s systems

 Author: David Kennedy